Inbound Marketing Definition

 While yesterday's salesperson may have been more of a hunter, today's sales professionals are more like gatherers, farmers and fishermen.

 - Gatherers.
 Today's sales professionals are in search of viable communities.
 Through vehicles such as social media and offline networking, salespeople gather valuable new connections that may, or may not, ultimately lead to a sale.
 Connections, regardless of their sales potential, are viewed as referral sources.

 - Farmers.
-During their gathering efforts, salespeople plant seeds about the company's expertise and offerings subtly interwoven into social media, articles, videos and other valuable information.
+During their gathering efforts, salespeople plant seeds about the company's expertise and offerings subtly interwoven into social media, articles, videos, and other valuable information.

 - Fishermen.
 Seeds planted while in farming mode act as lures on a fisherman's hook, attracting customer prospects and helpful connections.
-Key to this is planting the right seeds to provide a suitable lure for the target customer species.
+The key to this is planting the right seeds to provide a suitable lure for the target customer species.
 And if the sales fisherman catches contacts that are not viable or desired, they'll throw them back into the community gathering pool.
 Maybe they'll be right for the next time.

 As noted earlier, inbound marketing takes patience, further supporting the fishermen analogy.
 Fishermen can wait for hours and hours, hoping for a bite.
 They don't dive into the water in an attempt to hunt down and grab fish!
 (Only bears do that.
 But then they're hunters!)
-Not only is it unproductive, it's not sustainable over the long term.
+Not only is it unproductive, but it's also not sustainable over the long term.
 Hunting like that would take a huge amount of energy and resources.
 And only one or a few fish at a time could be chased.

 Contrast this with perching multiple baited sales fishing poles.
 Those poles can sit there for hours, only requiring occasional monitoring and attention when a sales inquiry is hooked.